Science of Learning Programme

 Who is it for?

-Any English-medium primary or secondary school, FE college or academy that is committed to the below criteria can sign up to the Science of Learning Programme.
+Any primary or secondary school, FE college or academy that is committed to enhancing teaching practice and curriculum implementation sustained over one academic year.

 Assessment Lead Programme